islomar/islomar.github.io/_pages/subscribe.md

 ### Subscribe with an external service

-There are lots of free services out there which let you receive updates on a web o blog in you inbox, for example [Blogtrottr](https://blogtrottr.com/)
+There are lots of free services out there which let you receive updates on a web or blog in you inbox, for example [Blogtrottr](https://blogtrottr.com/)

 ### Subscribe with Zapier (Do It Yourself option)